ugoviti/izpbx/README.md

 - cron daemon
 - Apache 2.4 and PHP 7.3
 - Automatic Let's Encrypt HTTPS Certificate management for exposed PBXs to internet
-- logrotating of services logs
+- Logrotating of services logs
 - FOP2 Operator Panel
 - Asterisk Zabbix agent for active health monitoring
 - All Bootstrap configurations made via single `.env` file
 - Many customizable variables to use (look inside `default.env` file)
 - Two containers setup:
-  - izpbx-asterisk: Asterisk Engine + FreePBX Frontend (antipattern layout but needed for the PBX ecosystem)
+  - izpbx-asterisk: Asterisk Engine + FreePBX Frontend (antipattern docker design but needed for the PBX ecosystem)
   - mariadb: Database Backend

 # How to use this image